KanisiTech/git-label-packages/README.md

 # git-label-packages

-A simple tool to apply labels to a GitHub repository.
+A tool to quickly apply labels to GitHub repositories.

-Having consistent labels for PRs and Issues across the Organization makes it easier to work across multiple repositories.
+Having consistent labels for PRs and Issues across an Organization makes it easier to work across multiple repositories.

 ## Usage

-Eg
+For example:
 ```
 # Show help
 ./apply-github-labels -h